greggman/HappyFunTimes/README.md

     *   Access the camera, send selfies to the game.

-    *   Acesss the mic.
+    *   Access the mic.
 Have each person use sounds to control something

     *   Use the device orientation API and rotate something in game to match